ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Matthew_Brown/Matthew_Brown_curriculum.md

 ---

-I notice that the participant information fields are empty.
-To create a truly personalized and effective curriculum for Matthew Brown, I'll need specific information about:
+I notice the background, current Active Inference application, learning needs, challenges, and pragmatic/epistemic values are blank in the prompt.
+To create a truly personalized curriculum, I'll need these details about Matthew Brown.
+Could you provide:

-**Background:**
+1. **Background**:
-- Academic/professional background
+- Educational/professional background
-- Current knowledge level of mathematics, programming, and cognitive science
+- Current field/domain
-- Prior exposure to related concepts (e.g., Bayesian inference, machine learning)
+- Prior experience with related concepts (e.g., Bayesian inference, machine learning)

-**Current Active Inference Application:**
+2. **Current Active Inference Application**:
-- Current work or research context
+- How they currently use or plan to use Active Inference
 - Specific problems they're trying to solve
-- Tools or methods they're currently using

-**Learning Needs:**
+3. **Learning Needs**:
-- Specific aspects of Active Inference they want to master
+- Specific skills they want to develop
-- Desired level of mathematical/technical depth
-- Preferred learning style (theoretical/practical balance)

-**Challenges:**
+- Knowledge areas they want to strengthen

+4. **Challenges**:
-- Current obstacles in understanding or applying Active Inference
+- Current obstacles in understanding/applying Active Inference
 - Time constraints or resource limitations
-- Specific technical or conceptual difficulties

-**Pragmatic Value Sought:**
+5. **Value Sought**:
-- Concrete outcomes they want to achieve
+- Pragmatic: Practical outcomes they hope to achieve
-- Practical applications they want to implement
-- Problems they want to solve
+- Epistemic: Theoretical understanding they wish to develop

-**Epistemic Value Sought:**
-- Depth of theoretical understanding desired
+With these details, I can design a curriculum that:
+- Builds on their existing knowledge
+- Addresses specific gaps
-- Research or innovation goals
+- Aligns with their goals
-- Areas of Active Inference they want to explore
+- Accounts for their constraints
+- Delivers their desired practical and theoretical outcomes

-Could you please provide these details about Matthew?
-This will allow me to design a curriculum that is:
+Would you please provide these details about Matthew Brown?
-1. Appropriately leveled
-2. Relevant to his specific needs
-3. Structured around his learning style
-4. Focused on his desired outcomes
-5. Mindful of his constraints

-Once you provide this information, I can create a detailed, personalized curriculum following the structure you've outlined.